West Virginia Recount Laws

 Mix of hand count, retabulation and electronic review

-The sample hand count procedures referred to above are as follows: “[d]uring the canvass, at least three percent of the precincts are to be chosen at random and the voter-verified paper ballots are to be counted manually.”
+“During the canvass, at least three percent of the precincts are to be chosen at random and the voter-verified paper ballots are to be counted manually.”
 WV Code Section 3-4A-28(d).
-If as a result of the hand counts required pursuant to the foregoing, the total obtained by the hand count differs by more than 1% from the total produced by the tabulating equipment, or changes the outcome of any election in the selected precincts, then all of the ballots must be counted manually.
+If as a result of that hand count, the total obtained by the hand count differs by more than 1% from the total produced by the tabulating equipment, or changes the outcome of any election in the selected precincts, then all of the ballots must be counted manually.
 WV Code Sections 3-4A-28(d)(1) and (2).

-That said, the statutes also provide that in the case of any recount request, “the voter-verified paper ballot shall be used according to the same rules that are used in the original vote count.”
+In addition, in the case of any recount request, “the voter-verified paper ballot shall be used according to the same rules that are used in the original vote count.”
 WV Code Section 3-4A-28(c).
 Those procedures require that “[i]n systems using ballots in which votes are recorded upon screens with a stylus or by means of touch, the ballots are to be tabulated according to the processes of the system,” WV Code Section 3-4A-27(c)(2).
 “In systems using ballots marked with electronically sensible ink, ballots are to be removed from the ballot boxes and stacked for the tabulator” and then tabulated automatically, WV Code Section 3-4A-27(c)(1), provided that “[i]f for any reason it becomes impracticable to count all or a part of the ballots with tabulating equipment, the county commission may direct that they be counted manually.”
 WV Code Section 3-4A-27(f).
-Therefore, it would appear that (1) when a complete recount is requested, the count is conducted by electronic review or retabulation unless the 3% manual audit conducted as part of that process indicates discrepancies that require escalation to a full manual count, and (2) when a partial recount is requested, the count is conducted manually unless the petitioner requests otherwise.

 Candidate determines how many/which precincts to recount

-The petitioner must be a candidate for the office for which the recount is being requested.
-WV State Rule 153-20-3.1.
-As noted above, candidates may request all or only a limited number of precincts.
+The petitioner must be a candidate for the office for which the recount is being requested and may request all or only a limited number of precincts to be recounted.
+WV State Rules 153-20-3.1.
 However, if the first candidate does not request all precincts, other candidates for that office may file a later request to recount the remaining precincts.
 WV State Rule 153-20-3.4.
-However, each precinct may only be recounted once.
+Each precinct may only be recounted once.
 WV Code Section 3-6-9(f).

 Voters may request recounts for initiatives/questions